Next: Introduction [Contents][Index]

 Regardless of OBJ’s type, if its show-help

-slot is non-nil, that
+slot is non-nil

 must be a function, which takes OBJ is its only argument.
 It must